Yasmani Grandal Player Props: White Sox vs. Guardians

-Yasmani Grandal -- with a slugging percentage of .444 in his past 10 games, including two home runs -- will be in action for the Chicago White Sox against the Cleveland Guardians, with Logan Allen on the hill, on July 29 at 7:10 PM ET.
+On Sunday, Yasmani Grandal (.459 slugging percentage in past 10 games, including two home runs) and the Chicago White Sox face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Guardians.
+In his last game he had a one-hit showing (1-for-4) against the Guardians.

 Yasmani Grandal Game Info & Props vs. the Guardians